Peanut Butter And Banana Smoothie Recipe (Only 3 Ingredients!)

 Servings Ideas

-Enjoy this simple banana smoothie recipe on its own or along with toppings and sides.
+Drink this simple banana and peanut butter smoothie recipe on its own or along with toppings and sides.

 Storage Tips

-Fridge: Store any leftover smoothie in the refrigerator in an airtight glass container, such as a mason jar.
-This helps the smoothie last longer and aligns with sustainable living practices by reducing plastic use.
+• Fridge: Store any leftover smoothie in the refrigerator in an airtight glass container, such as a mason jar.
+This helps the smoothie last longer.
+Enjoy within about 24 hours for the best taste.

-Freezer: Freezing leftover smoothie is a great option as well.
-Pour any leftover smoothie into an ice cube tray or popsicle molds!
+• Freezer: Freezing leftover smoothie is a great option as well.
+Pour any leftover smoothie into an ice cube tray or even popsicle molds!

 Recipe